WIPACrepo/wipac-dev-py-build-action/README.md

 3. Builds the package via [`python -m build`](https://pypi.org/project/build/)
     - Both `sdist` and `wheel` artifacts are created
     - **The resulting `.tar.gz` and `.whl` files are written to the `dist/` directory**
+4. **You must have the minimum supported Python version declared in `pyproject.toml` installed in the environment.**
+    - For example, if your project requires `>=3.10`, you must use `actions/setup-python` with Python 3.10 before this step.

 ## Inputs